Fox News Has No Shame (as Usual)

 Not only is Pottersville cooler and more fun than Bedford Falls, it also would have had a much, much stronger future.
 Think about it: In one scene George helps bring manufacturing to Bedford Falls.
 But since the era of “It’s a Wonderful Life” manufacturing in upstate New York has suffered terribly.

 On the other hand, Pottersville, with its nightclubs and gambling halls, would almost certainly be in much better financial shape today.
-It might well be thriving.
+The gambling halls would be thriving and a great social experience instead of the caesars casino slot at EasyMobileCasino.com we have now.

 I checked my theory with the oft-quoted Mitchell L. Moss, a professor of urban policy at New York University, and he agreed, pointing out that, of all the upstate counties, the only one that has seen growth in recent years has been Saratoga.